Shuwala: Character and worship

 She was also worshiped in Emar.
 While no evidence for the existence of a temple dedicated to her in this city is known, she is present in an offering list and two descriptions of rituals, all of them written in Akkadian, even though the goddess is agreed to belong to the Hurrian part of the pantheon of the city.
 She is mentioned in instructions for the kissu festival of Dagan, which most likely took place in Šatappi, a city possibly located further south.
 During this celebration, songs dedicated to her and dU.GUR were sung.
 The precise meaning of the term kissu remains uncertain, making the nature of these celebrations, and roles of specific deities in them, difficult to ascertain.
 It has been proposed that the presence of underworld deities - Shuwala and dU.GUR - indicates that it represented the periodic death and return to life of a deity, possibly Dagan's spouse, but this remains speculative.
 It is also possible that it involved abi, offering pits connected to the cult of underworld deities.

-Shuwala also played a role in the kissu festival of Ishara and Emar's city god, dNIN.URTA.
+Shuwala also played a role in the kissu festival of Išḫara and Emar's city god, dNIN.URTA.

 She is attested in Hurrian theophoric names from Alalakh, Nuzi and Chagar Bazar.